Sweet Hotel in a Sweet Town

 They were renovating the indoor pool space and I had to grin at the thought of how wildly modern, this atrium must have seemed in 1969.
 Back in the day, the pool view rooms, with their glass doors and spiral staircases, must have been extra exciting for the winter guests!

 As we headed off, I tried to decide what was notable about our stay.
 For me it was all about connections.
+Our hotel was connected to a restaurant.
+The restaurant was connected to old memories.

 But best of all, we made some new memories when we connected once again, with Lorie and Judy! glad we had a happy and notable night at Weber's!